marklaver/password_cracker/README.txt

 https://www.cs.utexas.edu/~byoung/cs361/passwd1

 [Output of test 1]
-We can crack 18 cases.
+We can crack 18 cases in 4m 49s.
 List of cracked:
 liagiba
 michael